-Well, water-based printing isn't accessible to every printer.
-Luckily, there are some things you can do to make your plastisol prints softer.
+Soft hand prints are best achieved with water-based ink but can be done with plastisol ink as well.
 Between the inks you choose to use, the garments you're printing on, to the available ink additives, achieving soft plastisol prints is possible.
-Let's take a look to see how to accomplish this goal.
+Let's take a look at three ways to create soft hand prints with plastisol ink.

 For example, say you're printing black text on a white shirt.
-After a few washes, you may notice that the ink is starting to appear grey and edges of the print are starting to look fuzzy.
+After a few washes, you may notice that the ink is starting to appear gray, and the edges of the print are starting to look fuzzy.
 Nothing is wrong with the ink or the print.
-Unwoven fibers from the shirt are coming loose and beginning to appear through the print due to the washing, exhibiting the fuzzy grey look.
+Unwoven fibers from the shirt are coming loose and beginning to appear through the print due to the washing, exhibiting the fuzzy gray look.

-Also, how many colors do they need?
+Another factor to take into consideration is the number of colors in a print.
 For multicolor designs, you'll want to print wet-on-wet to maintain the ink's thinness.
 During the printing process, the ink will wrap into and around the shirt's fibers, which will allow the shirt to move freely with the body.

 When you're printing, you may notice that the shirt fibers do not stay down well.
 When the ink hits the shirt, the screen can stick to the shirt a little.
 As the screen comes up, it tends to bring up some of the fibers, making the print look fuzzy.
 There are a few ways to get rid of the fuzzies.